e1creative/big-o-notation/big-o-notation-practice.md

 }
 ```

+- O(n)

 ## Part 3 - short answer

 Answer the following questions

-True or false: n^2 + n is O(n^2).
+True or false: n^2 + n is O(n^2). - True
-True or false: n^2 \* n is O(n^3).
+True or false: n^2 \* n is O(n^3). - True
-True or false: n^2 + n is O(n).
+True or false: n^2 + n is O(n). - False
-What’s the time complexity of the .indexOf array method?
+What’s the time complexity of the .indexOf array method? - O(n)
-What’s the time complexity of the .includes array method?
+What’s the time complexity of the .includes array method? - O(n)
-What’s the time complexity of the .forEach array method?
+What’s the time complexity of the .forEach array method? - O(n)
-What’s the time complexity of the .sort array method?
+**What’s the time complexity of the .sort array method?** - O(n^2)
-What’s the time complexity of the .unshift array method?
+What’s the time complexity of the .unshift array method? - O(n)
-What’s the time complexity of the .push array method?
+What’s the time complexity of the .push array method? - O(1)
-What’s the time complexity of the .splice array method?
+What’s the time complexity of the .splice array method? - O(n)
-What’s the time complexity of the .pop array method?
+What’s the time complexity of the .pop array method? - O(1)
-What’s the time complexity of the Object.keys() function?
+What’s the time complexity of the Object.keys() function? - O(n)